WeAreNati/Divide-ERC20-by-multiplier-for-VERUS/README.md

 of Verus.

-We are asking for Developers to Audit//Update this code to accomplish this in a secure matter while accounting for any aditions to benifit functionality of the Proxy.
+We are asking for Developers to Audit//Update this code to accomplish this in a secure manner while accounting for any aditions to benifit functionality of the Proxy.

 Thank you for your time & efforts.